DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/rdo_wpf_overview.md

 These container components are bridges between view and presenter.

-## Using RDO.WPF
+## How to Use

-Using RDO.WPF is simple:
+Using RDO.WPF can be as simple as:

 * Add nuget package [DevZest.Data.WPF](https://www.nuget.org/packages/DevZest.Data.WPF/) into your WPF project;
 * Add a <xref:DevZest.Data.Views.DataView> control into your UI;